 This section specifies the framework used for the high frequency performance requirements and test methods to be used for measurement and verification of properties of the interconnect.
 These requirements apply to the physical connector and to its electrical neighborhood.
-See section 5.3.
+See section 3.6.
 Since the connector does not exist alone in a serial link the electrical properties of (1) the wire (or other conductor) termination to the connector contact and (2) any other non-uniformities within the electrical neighborhood of the connector are intrinsic parts of the performance of the connector and its associated interconnect.
-The electrical performance requirements are on the finished cable assembly, board, the mated partner to the connector.
+The electrical performance requirements are on the finished cable assembly, board, the mated partner to the connector and whatever exists within the electrical neighborhood of the physical connector.
 Tests that are used to measure the high frequency performance properties are termed HSS tests.

-5.1 HSS test levels
+3.2 HSS test levels